fabianmue/EventMeUp/README.md

 > As a user, I want to be able to select the language for the application.
 I want to be able to choose from English, German and Swiss German.

 > As a logged in user, I want to be able to create and event without logging in.
 Once I created an event, I can manage the event using a link that is displayed once the event is created.
-If I lose the link, I lose the ability to manage the event. `This way the login functionality could be removed entirely - this way no user data would have to be stored at all.`
+If I lose the link, I lose the ability to manage the event. `This way the login functionality could be removed entirely - no user data would have to be stored at all.`